"Did You Know"

 Wendy Henderson from Cape Coral on September 13, 2010:

 My kids are too big to trick or treat.
 So I always get extra candy.
 I love Halloween.

 You have a great hub about Halloween here Shari!
 It is worth reading to learn some of the lesser known facts you present!

 Dave Mathews from NORTH YORK,ONTARIO,CANADA on September 12, 2010:

 Even though Halloween has no place in Christianity, and at 62 I'm just a little old for getting dressed up and going trick or treating for myself, I love seeing the kids and their zany costumes ranging from a simple sheet to the most eloborate characters imaginable.

-Susan Hazelton from Sunny Florida on September 12, 2010:
+Susan Hazelton from Northern New York on September 12, 2010:

 I am impressed by your hub.
 I loved the information, the way you placed the pictures and information together that made it flow.
 I think for me I nenjoyed the tale about sitting in front of a mirror before midnight brushing your hair and eating an apple and your true loves image would appear.
 What a fun and informative hub.

 I have truly always wanted to know that, and have even restrained myself from verbally saying the word in random Halloween talk.